RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 sam deploy -t target/sam.jvm.yaml -g
 ```

-Input the configuration for the SAM Deploy with your preferences(e.g., stack name == `quarkus-function`).
+Input the configuration for the SAM Deploy with your preferences (e.g., Stack Name: `quarkus-function`).
 For example,

 ```shell
 Configuring SAM deploy